Inspired by this Quora post.

 17. Palaui Island, Cagayan, Philippines

-FUN FACT: The island is sparsely populated, with no resorts or hotels, so visitors (who have to trek through muddy and thorny landscape) looking to stay overnight need to come with camp gear.
+FUN FACT: The island is sparsely populated, with no resorts or hotels, so visitors (who have to trek through muddy and thorny landscapes) looking to stay overnight need to come with camp gear.

 Discussion about this post